selkies-project/docker-nvidia-glx-desktop/README.md

 Since this container simulates the GPU being virtually plugged into a physical monitor while it actually does not, make sure the resolutions specified with the environment variables `SIZEW` and `SIZEH` are within the maximum size supported by the GPU.
 The environment variable `VIDEO_PORT` can override which video port is used (defaults to `DFP`, the first interface detected in the driver).
 Therefore, specifying `VIDEO_PORT` to an unplugged DisplayPort (for example numbered like `DP-0`, `DP-1`, and so on) is recommended for resolutions above 1920 x 1200 at 60 hz, because some driver restrictions are applied when the default is set to an unplugged physical DVI-D or HDMI port.
 The maximum size that should work in all cases is 1920 x 1200 at 60 hz, mainly for when the default `VIDEO_PORT` identifier `DFP` is not set to DisplayPort.
 The screen sizes over 1920 x 1200 at 60 hz but under the maximum supported display size specified for each port (supported by GPU specifications) will be possible if the port is set to DisplayPort (both physically connected or disconnected), or when a physical monitor or dummy plug to any other type of display ports (including DVI-D and HDMI) has been physically connected.
 If all GPUs in the cluster have at least one DisplayPort and they are not physically connected to any monitors, simply setting `VIDEO_PORT` to `DP-0` is recommended (but this is not set as default because of legacy GPU compatibility reasons).

 Datacenter (Tesla) GPUs seem to only support resolutions of up to around 2560 x 1600 at 60 hz (`VIDEO_PORT` must be kept to `DFP` instead of changing to `DP-0` or other DisplayPort identifiers).
 The K40 (Kepler) GPU did not support RandR (required for some graphical applications using SDL and other graphical frameworks).
 Other Kepler generation Datacenter GPUs (maybe except the GRID K1 and K2 GPUs with vGPU capabilities) are also unlikely to support RandR, thus Datacenter GPU RandR support probably starts from Maxwell.
 Other tested Datacenter GPUs (V100, T4, A40, A100) support all graphical applications that consumer GPUs support.
 However, the performances were not better than consumer GPUs that usually cost a fraction of Datacenter GPUs, and the maximum supported resolutions were even lower.

+### I want to use `systemd`, FUSE mounts, or sandboxed (containerized) application distribution systems like Flatpak, Snapcraft (snap), AppImage, and etc.

+**Use the option `--appimage-extract-and-run` or `--appimage-extract` with your AppImage to run them in a container.
+Alternatively, set `export APPIMAGE_EXTRACT_AND_RUN=1` to your current shell.**

+For `systemd`, FUSE mounts, or other sandboxed application distribution systems, do not use them with containers.
+You can use them if you add unsafe capabilities to your containers, but it will break the isolation of the containers.
+This is especially bad if you are using Kubernetes.
+There will likely be an alternative way to install the applications, including [Personal Package Archives](https://launchpad.net/ubuntu/+ppas).
+For some applications, there will be options to disable sandboxing when running or options to extract files before running.

 ---
 This project involved a collaboration effort with members of the [Selkies Project](https://github.com/selkies-project), incorporating the [selkies-gstreamer](https://github.com/selkies-project/selkies-gstreamer) WebRTC remote desktop streaming application.
 Commercial support for this container is available with [itopia Spaces](https://itopiaspaces.com).